Label : Must Visit

 Planning a Trip?
 Ask Your Question

-The Dambulla Cave Temple also called the Golden Temple of Dambulla is a UNESCO World Heritage Site located in the Matale District, in the central province of Sri Lanka.
-It is the best-preserved and most extensive cave temple complex of the country comprising of five main caves, each possessing numerous statues of Lord Buddha, and some figures of kings and statues of Lord Vishnu.
+The Dambulla Cave Temple, also called the Golden Temple of Dambulla, is a UNESCO World Heritage Site.
+It is the best-preserved and most extensive cave temple complex in the country, comprising five main caves, each possessing numerous statues of Lord Buddha and some figures of kings and statues of Lord Vishnu.

 Compare quotes from upto 3 travel agents for free